yardokun/google-ux-design-course/README.md

 My portifolio project prompt: *"Design an app and a responsive website for parents to purchase and resell children's clothing."*

 Why I chose this prompt from the list of the 25 prompts: To be honest, it was the only prompt from the list I actually understood 100% and felt like I can fully visualize and carry out.

+## Introduction to UX design portfolios

+**Portfolio:** A collection of work that you've created that shows your skills in a certain area.

+In the past, portfolios were usually a physical collection of work like a giant briefcase full of drawings.
+But in today's world, it's more likely that your portfolio will be on a website, which is much easier to update and share.

+Keep in mind that the design of the website itself is also important.
+Having a well-designed website is another way to demonstrate that you understand the principles of UX design.
+You wouldn't want your website to have a bad user experience when you're applying for a job in UX.
+As you design the website, you want your portfolio to tell a story and grab the user's attention.
+This will help you stand out.
+After all, the user might be a recruiter or a client interested in offering you a job.